 Careers Possibilities: College Professor or Instructor; Librarian; Community Development Director; Missionary; Youth Minister. | Career Services

 Curriculum and Program Details: The Doctor of Philosophy in Historical Theology degree is based upon the Catholic tradition and approaches theology from an historical perspective.
-This comprehensive way of examining theological issues takes a double thrust, namely studying the issues within their own context of time and place while also relating them to the broad developments within the tradition of Christian theology from the early church to the present day.
+Theological issues are therefore treated not only in their own unique historical and cultural contexts, but also within broader tradition of Christian theology from the early Church to the present day.
 The program's goals are:

 - To prepare our students to teach the gamut of the history of Christian theology at the undergraduate level;